beevik/go6502/README.md

 In hex mode, numeric values entered without a prefix are interpreted as hexadecimal values.
 However, because hexadecimal numbers include the letters `A` through `F`, the interpreter is unable to distinguish between a number and an identifier.
-So identifiers are not allowed in hex mode.
+So identifiers are not allowed when interpreting expressions in hex mode.

 ## Inspecting and changing registers